Orange roughy: Consumption

 A number of major food retailers have established seafood sustainability policies to reassure customers that they are stocking sustainable seafood.
 These policies often involve partnering with non-governmental organizations to define criteria for seafood that may be stocked.
 In addition, a number of ecolabels exist to help retailers and consumers identify seafood that has been independently assessed against a robust, scientific standard.
 One of the best known such programmes is that of the Marine Stewardship Council.

 In 2010, Greenpeace International added orange roughy (deep sea perch) to its seafood red list, which contains fish generally sourced from unsustainable fisheries.

-A 2003 joint report by the TRAFFIC Oceania and World Wildlife Foundation Endangered Seas Program argues, "probably no such thing [exists] as an economically viable deep-water fishery that is also sustainable."
+A 2003 joint report by the TRAFFIC Oceania and World Wildlife Foundation Endangered Seas Program argues that "probably no such thing [exists] as an economically viable deep-water fishery that is also sustainable."
 However, others have argued that deepwater fisheries can be managed sustainably provided that it is recognized that sustainable yields are low and catches are set accordingly.

 Because of its longevity, the orange roughy accumulates large amounts of mercury in its tissues, having a range of 0.30–0.86 ppm compared with an average mercury level of 0.086 ppm for other edible fish.
 Based on average consumption and the recommendations of a National Marine Fisheries Service study, in 1976 the FDA set the maximum safe mercury level for fish at 1 ppm.
 Regular consumption of orange roughy can have adverse effects on health.
 Compared to most edible fish, orange roughy is a very poor source of omega-3 fatty acids, averaging less than 3.5 g/kg.

 Fisheries

-Orange roughy fisheries exist in New Zealand, Australia and Namibia.
-Annual global catches began in 1979 and increased significantly to a high of over 90,000 tonnes in the late 1980s.
+Orange roughy fisheries exist primarily in New Zealand, Australia and Namibia.
+Annual global catches began in 1979 and increased significantly to a high of over 90,000 tonnes in 1990.
 These high catch levels quickly decreased as stocks were fished down.
 For many stocks, the lack of understanding of the biological characteristics meant that they were overfished.
 By the end of the 1990s, three of the eight New Zealand orange roughy fisheries had collapsed and were closed.
-Because its longevity, late maturation and relatively low fecundity, orange roughy stocks tend to recover slower than most other species.
+Because of its longevity, late maturation and relatively low fecundity, orange roughy stocks tend to recover more slowly than most other species.

 A number of orange roughy stocks live outside the jurisdiction of any particular nation, making it more challenging to limit overall catches.
 The South Pacific Regional Fisheries Management Organisation (SPRFMO) and the South Indian Ocean Fisheries Agreement have orange roughy stocks that are managed within their jurisdictions.
 These organizations have made progress toward collecting better information on total orange roughy catches and also with setting catch limits for fisheries on the high seas.
 For example, SPRFMO limited orange roughy catches and effort from 2007.

 Orange roughy is fished almost exclusively by bottom trawling.
 This fishing method has been heavily criticized by environmentalists for its destructive nature.
 This, combined with heavy commercial demand, has focused criticism from both environmentalists and media.